|

 many of them Greek I don't know, nor did I care since they were all good.
 The feta-stuffed mushrooms were so good we ordered more.
 The roka salad had cheese from Mytilini.
 The octopus salad was excellent, as was the fava.
 Probably the best thing were the tomato-keftedes which are similar to what you get in Santorini except I thought they were regular keftedes (meatballs) until Andrea informed me that they were made from tomatoes.
 We went back the next night and had them again, along with the mixed

 grill.The house wine was better than the bottled wine we ordered first.
 Not that the bottled wine was bad, the house was just better.
 It is a family run restaurant, with two sons and their father who bears an amazing resemblance to God, or at least how many of us who tend to anthropomorphise God probably imagine him to look, you know, long white hair and a beard, like Santa but not overweight.
 Anyway theology aside this is a very good restaurant.
-It is small though you you may not find a table but that's OK.
+It is small though you may not find a table but that's OK.

 Go next door to Arkadia which specializes in food from the Peloponessos and eat there and you will be just as happy.
 The waiters at both places are young, friendly and speak English.